 Do unregulated recruitment practices result in discrimination?
-Check out the infographic explaining how recruitment practices in South Africa deny applicants their right to fair labour process.
+Here’s an infograph explaining how recruitment practices in South Africa deny applicants their right to fair labour process.

-The good people of South Africa must question the legitimacy of recruitment practices that are falling foul of the Constitution, creating an exploitative contractual environment for applicants.
+South Africa must question the legitimacy of recruitment practices that fall foul of the Constitution and create an exploitative contractual environment for applicants.

 Instituting Labour Market Prejudice and Discrimination